-STEM Fundamentals
+STEM FUNDAMENTALS

 This introductory subject introduces students to various STEM-based fundamentals that will enable them to solve real-world problems through an integrated STEM design and problem-solving process.
-The practical basis of the course will introduce all the components of STEM through the basic use of CAD, CAM, and CAE technology and processes.
+The practical basis of the course will introduce all the components of STEM through the implementation of the Engineering Design Process.
 Collaborative thinking as the basis of problem-solving techniques will be explored extensively.